 - Architecture: Stone house with several rooms and outbuildings.

-- State of Disrepair: Partially in ruins, some parts still standing.
+- State of disrepair: Partially in ruins, some parts are still standing.

 - Access: Access is free but requires discretion and respect for the premises.